 Non-potable services are planned for all buildings of UTS in the future but these will be extended internally by UTS as an extension to the internal plumbing network.
 Recycled water is supplied from the LWC which is located within Central Park development precinct in the basement of One Central Park building to the relevant connection point(s) just inside the UTS property boundary.

-This variation application also seeks expansion of the existing NOL area to a revised NOL area.
-The following folio identifiers are to be added to the Central Park NOL:
+This variation application also seeks expansion of the existing NOL area to a revised NOL area to include Jones Street.
+The following infrastructure required on Jones Street to be added to the Central Park NOL include: